rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 A PDF reading guide is provided in `Doc/forvis_reading_guide.pdf`.
 It is intended to be used as a reference while perusing the actual Haskell code, and is not a standalone document.
 It displays code fragments automatically extracted from the actual code.
+[CAVEAT: needs updating; last revised June 2018]

 We suggest reading the code in this order:

 >         Arch_Defs.hs
 >         Machine_State.hs
 >
 >         Forvis_Spec.hs
+>         Forvis_Spec_I.hs
+>         ALU.hs
+>         Forvis_Spec_Finish_Instr.hs
 >         Virtual_Mem.hs
 >
 >         GPR_File.hs